 A mobile lifestyle adds challenges to any career, but rising self-employment opportunities have given military spouses more career options than ever before.

-Janet Farley, a career counselor and the spouse of a retired soldier, says in spite of the challenges, military spouses have more career options now than ever before.
+Janet Farley, a career counselor and the spouse of a retired soldier, advises military spouses to explore six questions when considering whether working for themselves is the best career choice:

-Military culture is becoming more hospitable toward spouse careers, she says.
+Military culture is becoming more hospitable toward spouse careers, says Janet.

 “Today, we see a genuine support for the career development of our professionally-minded spouses.
 An evolving global and mobile workforce on the civilian side of life has also helped our spouses along the way.
 The moon, the stars and the planets are finally getting aligned in our favor.”

 Janet advises spouses looking for career direction to look first at what they have been doing and then at where they want to go.